 The Muirburn Code

-This version of the Muirburn Code was produced for the Scottish Government by Scotland’s Moorland Forum and published on 22nd September 2017.
+This version of the Muirburn Code was produced for the Scottish Government by Scotland’s Moorland Forum and published after the launch by Roseanna Cunningham MSP, Cabinet Secretary for Environment, Climate Change & Land Reform on 22nd September 2017.

 The Code provides good practice guidance for burning and cutting of vegetation.
 It also sets out statutory restrictions, and to highlight these the word MUST is used.
 If these restrictions are not followed, the muirburn activity will be in breach of statute.